gumroad/shortest/README.md

 pnpm db:seed # creates stripe products, currently unused
 ```

-### Services Configuration
+### Services configuration

 You'll need to set up the following services for local development.
-If you're not a Gumroad Vercel team member, you'll need to either run the setup wizard `pnpm run setup` or manually configure each of these services and add the corresponding environment variables to your `.env.local` file:
+If you're not a Anti-Work Vercel team member, you'll need to either run the setup wizard `pnpm run setup` or manually configure each of these services and add the corresponding environment variables to your `.env.local` file:

 <details>
 <summary>Clerk</summary>